This is the multi-page printable view of this section. Click here to print.

 PreemptScheduledwarning for nodeN. - If the node does not already carry the taint

-AdminState = Downacross all backend pools. - When an operator removes the draining taint (for example after debugging), the controller restores the admin state to
+AdminState = Downacross all backend pools. - When an operator removes the spot-eviction taint (for example after debugging), the controller restores the admin state to

 None.
 If the node object is deleted (as in a completed preemption), backend entries disappear naturally and no explicit restore call is necessary.

-- The node informer detects that all draining taints (
+- The node informer detects that all supported draining taints (

-Nfrom the draining set and enqueues reconciliation. - The admin manager sets
+Nfrom the out-of-service set and enqueues reconciliation. - The admin manager sets

 AdminState = Noneon each backend entry via the dedicated controller so the node resumes receiving traffic.
 If the node was instead deleted (e.g., after a preemption), the backend entries disappear during normal reconciliation and no admin-state call is required.